J. Rosamond Johnson: Biography

 Cole and the Johnson brothers also created and produced several "white" musicals: Sleeping Beauty and the Beast in 1901, In Newport in 1904, and Humpty Dumpty in 1904.
 Johnson would also collaborate to create Hello Paris with J. Leubrie Hill in 1911.

-Johnson was active in various musical roles during his career.
-He toured the vaudeville circuit and, after Cole's 1911 death, began a successful tour with Charles Hart and Tom Brown.
-In London, he wrote music for a theater review from 1912 to 1913 serving a long residency.
-After returning to the United States, New York's Music School Settlement for Colored — founded by the New York Symphony Orchestra's David Mannes — appointed him as director where he served from 1914 to 1919.

-J. Rosamond Johnson served as the first Deputy Marshal for the historic Negro Silent Protest Parade in 1917.
+Johnson was active in other musical roles during his career.
+He toured the vaudeville circuit with Cole and, after Cole's 1911 death, began a successful tour with Charles Hart and Tom Brown.

+In 1912 the impresario Oscar Hammerstein appointed Johnson as musical director of his Grand Opera House in London, making Johnson the first African American to serve in this capacity in a white theatrical (light opera) company.
+After returning to the United States in 1913 he became the first director of New York's Music School Settlement for Colored People, founded by the New York Symphony Orchestra's David Mannes, from 1914 to 1919.
+Johnson also served as the first Deputy Marshal for the historic Negro Silent Protest Parade in 1917 led by the NAACP and organized by his brother James.

-Johnson also toured with his own ensembles, The Harlem Rounders and The Inimitable Five.
+When World War I began Johnson received a commission as a 2nd Lieutenant in the 15th Regiment of the New York State National Guard, also known as the "Harlem Hellfighters".
+After the war, he toured with his own ensembles, "The Harlem Rounders" and "The Inimitable Five".

+As an editor, he collected four important works of traditional African-American songs.
+He compiled the first two of these song collections with his brother James: The Book of American Negro Spirituals (1925) and The Second Book of Negro Spirituals (1926).
+In addition, Johnson edited Shoutsongs (1936) and the folksong anthology Rolling Along in Song (1937).
 He also performed in Negro spiritual concerts with Emmanuel Taylor Gordon, including at Aeolian Hall in Manhattan.

 Johnson created vocal arrangements for the 1933 film version of Eugene O'Neill's play The Emperor Jones starring Paul Robeson.
+He and W.C.
+Handy are also credited as the musical arrangers on St. Louis Blues, a 1929 short film starring Bessie Smith and featuring James P. Johnson accompanying her on piano.
+Johnson co-wrote and had a minor role in Keep Punching, a 1939 film starring Henry Armstrong as a boxer and also featuring Dooley Wilson and Canada Lee.

 The London production of Lew Leslie's Blackbirds of 1936 engaged Johnson as musical director.
 During the 1930s, Johnson also sang the role of Frazier in the original production of Gershwin's Porgy and Bess, taking roles in other dramas as well.
 He reprised his role as Frazier on the 1951 studio recording of Porgy and Bess.

-As an editor, he collected four important works of traditional African-American songs.
-The first two of these song collections he compiled along with his brother James: The Book of American Negro Spirituals (1925) and The Second Book of Negro Spirituals (1926).
-In addition, Johnson edited Shoutsongs (1936) and the folksong anthology Rolling Along in Song (1937).
+Although he did not write another musical comedy, Johnson continued to compose songs, instruct young people in music and serve as a "theater doctor" for many plays until his death in 1954.